mawyss/scion/doc/protocols/casa.rst

 -----------
 In CASA, every AS chooses exactly **one algorithm** per algorithm category.
-Those categories are globally defined and can either be general (PRF, MAC, ...) or protocol-specific (DRKEY-PRF, EPIC-MAC-HVF, EPIC-MAC-DVF, ...).
+Those categories are globally defined and can either be general (PRF, MAC, ...) or protocol-specific (PRF-DRKEY, MAC-EPIC-HVF, MAC-EPIC-DVF, ...).

 ::